 About the lec

 The Learning Enhancement Center (LEC) opened in 2008 in an effort to provide comprehensive academic and social support services to all pre-nursing majors as well as students enrolled in the pre-licensure BSN program and RN-BSN completion option.
 The Center is located in the Nursing Building on the campus of UNCP in Pembroke.
-Students may make appointments with the Learning Enhancement Center Coordinator, Ms. Dena Evans by self-referring via the Center website or be referred by a faculty member.
+Students may make appointments with the Learning Enhancement Center Coordinator, Ms. Joyce Stanley by self-referring via the Center website or be referred by a faculty member.

 The mission of the Learning Enhancement Center to create a culturally responsive learning environment so that (1) students will have the greatest opportunity to successfully complete the nursing program and (2) graduates will be have the nursing knowledge required for licensure and entry-level competence for professional nursing practice.
 The goals of the LEC are to improve the overall retention rate of students enrolled in the baccalaureate nursing program and to achieve a minimum of 90% passage rate per year of graduates on the NCLEX-RN exam on their first attempt, in order to increase the number of professional nurses capable of providing competent, quality, culturally-specific health care to diverse populations in their rural, underserved communities.